- Foundational Databases: Resources like GenBank and Ensembl provide the essential blueprints for understanding how mutations affect human health.

 Genomic databases and the Human Genome Project

-Key genomic databases such as GenBank, dbSNP, and Ensembl have since played a pivotal role in cataloguing genetic information.
-GenBank stores genetic sequences from a diverse range of organisms, providing a vast resource for researchers to explore.
-Meanwhile, DbSNP focuses on single nucleotide polymorphisms, highlighting genetic variations associated with diseases.
-Ensembl also provides a centralised resource for researchers studying the genomes of humans, other vertebrates and model organisms.
-Other genomic databases also contribute to our larger understanding of the biomarker-based underpinnings of disease.
+Several key genomic databases have since played a critical role in organizing and distributing genetic information.
+GenBank stores genetic sequences from a diverse range of organisms, providing a broad resource for comparative and disease-focused research. dbSNP focuses on single nucleotide polymorphisms, cataloging genetic variations associated with diseases.
+Ensembl provides a centralized resource for researchers studying the genomes of humans, other vertebrates, and model organisms.
+More recently, NCBI Datasets has emerged as a unified platform for finding, browsing, and downloading genomic sequences, annotations, and metadata across species.
+Together, these databases form the reference infrastructure that underpins target identification and variant interpretation in drug discovery.

 Next-generation sequencing (NGS)